serafinayu/RotMG-WebScraper/README.md

 ---

 ### Dependencies
-- psycopg2 - Used to connect Python to existing database on PostgreSQL server.
+- psycopg2-binary - Used to connect Python to existing database on PostgreSQL server.
+Originally was using psycopg2 but realized it requires other dependencies that not all environments have.
+The binary version does not require extra dependencies making it more compatible on other devices.
 - requests - Used with BeautifulSoup to scrape data from web pages.
 - bs4 - This is the BeautifulSoup library which allows me to web scrape pages
 - Flask - Used to create the API endpoints